Sujit9911/Intership_Task1/README.md

-*/File Handling Utility/*
+File Handling Utility
+Company

-Company-Codtech It Solutions
+Codtech IT Solutions

+Intern Details

-Name-Prathmesh Vijay Thakare
+Name: Prathmesh Vijay Thakare

-Intern Id-CTIS2283
+Intern ID: CTIS2283

-Domain-Java Programming
+Domain: Java Programming

-Duration-4weeks
+Duration: 4 Weeks

-Mentor-Neela Santosh Kumar
+Mentor: Neela Santosh Kumar

+Project Description

-Description:This project is a Java-based console application developed to demonstrate basic file handling operations using a layered MVC (Model–View–Controller) architecture.
-The primary goal of this project is to help beginners understand how file operations can be structured in a professional way while maintaining clean code practices and proper separation of concerns.
+This project is a Java-based console application developed to demonstrate basic file handling operations using a layered MVC (Model–View–Controller) architecture.
+The primary objective of this project is to help beginners understand how file operations can be structured in a professional manner while maintaining clean code practices and proper separation of concerns.

 The application is suitable for academic use, internships, and entry-level Java project submissions.

-The system allows users to perform essential file operations such as creating a file, writing data to a file, reading file contents, and updating (appending) data.
-These operations are performed through a menu-driven console interface, making the program easy to use and understand.
-All file-related tasks are implemented using standard Java libraries such as java.io and java.util, ensuring compatibility with basic Java environments.
+It provides a simple yet effective way to learn Java file handling concepts using standard libraries and a structured architectural approach.

+Features

+Create a file if it does not exist

+Write data to a file

+Read data from a file

+Update (append) data to an existing file

+Menu-driven console interface

+Proper exception handling

+Project Architecture

-The project follows a three-layer architecture:
+The project follows a three-layer architecture to ensure modularity and maintainability.

-Controller Layer – Handles user interaction and input.
+Controller Layer

-Service Layer – Contains business logic and acts as an intermediary.

-DAO (Data Access Object) Layer – Performs actual file read/write operations.

-The Controller layer is responsible for accepting user choices from the console and forwarding them to the appropriate service methods.
-This layer ensures that user input handling is separated from business logic, which improves code readability and maintainability.
+The Controller layer handles all user interactions.
+It accepts user input from the console, processes menu selections, and forwards requests to the Service layer.
+This separation ensures that user input handling is kept independent of business logic.

+Service Layer

-The Service layer acts as a bridge between the controller and DAO layers.
-It processes requests, applies basic logic if required, and forwards tasks to the DAO.
-This design makes the application modular and scalable, allowing future enhancements such as validation, logging, or file encryption without modifying the controller.
+The Service layer acts as an intermediary between the Controller and DAO layers.
+It contains the business logic of the application and ensures smooth communication between user requests and data operations.
+This design makes the application scalable and easier to maintain.

+DAO (Data Access Object) Layer

-The DAO layer handles all file-related operations, including file creation, writing, reading, and updating.
-Java’s File, FileWriter, and Scanner classes are used to perform these tasks efficiently.
-Proper exception handling using try-catch blocks ensures that runtime errors are handled gracefully and meaningful messages are displayed to the user.
+The DAO layer is responsible for performing all file-related operations.
+It handles file creation, writing, reading, and updating using Java’s File, FileWriter, and Scanner classes.
+Exception handling using try-catch blocks ensures that runtime errors are handled gracefully.

+File Handling Operations

-The application generates a text file (sample.txt) dynamically if it does not already exist.
-Users can enter custom text from the console, which is written or appended to the file as per their selected operation.
-File contents are displayed directly on the console when read, allowing users to verify their input instantly.
+The application dynamically creates a text file named sample.txt if it does not already exist.
+Users can enter custom text from the console, which can be written or appended to the file based on the selected operation.
+File contents are displayed directly on the console when read, allowing users to verify their data easily.

+Technologies Used

+Java

+Java IO Package

+Java Util Package

+Object-Oriented Programming Concepts

+Conclusion

 This project demonstrates important Java concepts such as file handling, exception handling, packages, object-oriented design, and layered architecture.
-It is designed to be beginner-friendly while still reflecting real-world coding standards.
-Overall, this project serves as a strong foundation for understanding Java file operations and structured application development.
+It is designed to be beginner-friendly while still following real-world coding standards.
+Overall, this project serves as a strong foundation for understanding structured Java application development and file handling mechanisms.